-Corriente announced on May 4, 2006 that the Mirador copper project Environmental Impact Assessment (EIA) met all the legal requirements of the Ecuadorian Ministry of Energy and Mining (MEM) and approval was granted on the EIA.
+Corriente announced on May 4, 2006 that the Mirador copper project Environmental Impact Assessment (EIA) was approved by the Ecuadorian Ministry of Energy and Mining (MEM).

 The Sub-Secretary of the MEM, Mr. Carlos Muirriagi, was quoted as stating "Ecuador is extremely pleased about the EIA approval and our commitment is to help mining companies like Corriente that are making it possible in the near future for Ecuador to become a metal mining country".